mostaghz/abq-tattoo-hers/to-do-list.md

 ~~- figure out how to get two cards on same line...
 NOTHING HAS WORKED SO FAR~~ ~~- resize images (300x300) and add to images/artists directory~~ ~~- add gutter or gaps between cards in desktop~~
-- check break points -- looks weird between desktop and mobile--- work with media query?
-- decrease margin between cards in mobile
+~~- check break points -- looks weird between desktop and mobile--- work with media query?~~ ~~- decrease margin between cards in mobile~~
 ~~- fix spaces between text lines AND make text flush with top of image~~

 ### footer icons